Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-Quite simply, I’m starting to engage with video because I can't afford to ignore it any longer.
+I’m starting to engage with video because I can no longer afford to ignore it.

-I’m starting to record screencasts for this site to demonstrate my method for post processing.
-I’d also like to record some “behind the scenes” video on future photoshoots.
+I’m starting to record screencasts for this site to demonstrate my post-processing method.
+I’d also like to record some “behind the scenes” video for future photoshoots.
 Video is part of how I can tell the story of my photography.

 In another area, I run a site geared toward visitors to Orlando.
-It’s become very clear that more of my potential audience is watching YouTube or Facebook videos than reading blogs or listening to podcasts.
+It’s become clear that more of my potential audience is watching YouTube or Facebook videos than reading blogs or podcasts.
 We have a blog and podcast, but we still need to expand into video.

 What You Need to Know about Telling Stories with Video

 I think it’s important to know how video can help you tell stories before you invest in it.
 Knowing your result will help you decide where to spend your money.

 For example, I have a couple of DSLR cameras that can do video.
 The downside is that they are bulky and heavy.
 Most of my video needs for Orlando Local will be on the go, since I have to show the point of view that a visitor will experience.